- University of Oregon

 - “Cycles of Renewal and Collapse: Portugal and Brazil, c.
 1780-1845”

-Gabriel Paquette is Professor of History at Johns Hopkins University.
+Gabriel Paquette is Associate Provost for Academic Affairs and Professor of History at the University of Maine.
 His research explores aspects of European, Latin American, and International History.

 Paquette edited a volume on late eighteenth-century enlightened reform in Atlantic context (2009) and co-edited a new translation of Jovellanos’s 1795 Report on the Agrarian Law (2016).
 He co-edited a volume on European-Latin American relations after the dissolution of the Ibero-Atlantic empires (2013).
 This volume elaborates on themes first addressed in a co-edited special issue of European History Quarterly (2011).